haiku/website/content/guides/building/get-source-git.md

 Finally, install the <a href="https://review.haiku-os.org/Documentation/user-changeid.html">Gerrit hooks to generate Change-Ids</a>.

-<h4>Switching from anonymous to developer access</h4>
+<h4>Switching from read-only to write access</h4>

-Just got commit access to Haiku?
-Congratulations!
+Want to submit your first patch?
+Thanks, that's great!
 You don't need to checkout the sources again.
 Instead you can update your existing copy of the source to use the commiter access.
 Just change the remote URL:

 ```sh
 git remote set-url origin ssh://<login>@git.haiku-os.org/haiku